-Coconut Cranberry Vegan Cookies are gluten free, dairy free and low sugar so you can have a healthy alternative to your cookie cravings.
-The sweetness comes from the cranberries and coconut so these are more like a shortbread cookie.
+Coconut Cranberry Vegan Cookies are gluten-free, dairy-free, and low sugar so you can have a healthy alternative to your cookie cravings.
+The sweetness in these comes from the cranberries and coconut.
+So bake a batch and eat your fill with no guilt.

 My husband is a diabetic, and he struggles with cravings for sweets and high carbs.
 I believe it is something a person without diabetes can not understand but I do try to help him by having alternatives to high carb and high sugar snacks around the house.